roman-milk/roman-milk.github.io/summer-sucks.md

  I felt fingers running through my hair from behind, and Sandra's voice was whispering in my other ear, "It's Ok Peter, give it to her."

  I pulled her down hard against my hips and erupted, grunting a loud "YES!" as I filled her, buried to the hilt, my shaft contracting repeatedly, blasting my juices into her.
 After several long moments, I gasped and settled back down to the couch, insanely content.
-Report_Story #3